-- 3.1 The short list of projects can be seen below and full details including the correlating interventions as identified by government, outcomes, estimated spend and which year the project falls can be seen at Appendix Four with a summary of spend by year at Appendix Five. - A. Building Pride in Place through promotion of the Town Centre and Events - B. A Safe and Attractive Town Centre achieved through Greening and Lighting, supported by green volunteers - C. A Community Arts Hub and Maker Space - D. Links from the Town Centre to Lockmeadow Activity/Outdoor Gym Callisthenics - 3.2 The Policy Advisory Committee (PAC) could choose to revisit the original list of potential projects and propose an alternative shortlist than as shown above at 3.1.
-This could also include narrowing the current proposed shortlist by removing projects, expanding it to include additional projects or combining projects as has been done already. - 3.3 It is important to note that if the PAC choose to do this, that any recommendation should be made with consideration of the available funds and the profiling of that funding that as set out at 2.4.
+- 3.1 The short list of projects can be seen below and full details including the correlating interventions as identified by government, outcomes, estimated spend and which year the project falls can be seen at Appendix Four with a summary of spend by year at Appendix Five. - A. Building Pride in Place through promotion of the Town Centre and Events - B. A Safe and Attractive Town Centre achieved through Greening and Lighting, supported by green volunteers - C. A Community Arts Hub and Maker Space - D. Links from the Town Centre to Lockmeadow Activity/Outdoor Gym Callisthenics - 3.2 The Leader of the Council could choose to revisit the original list of potential projects and propose an alternative shortlist than as shown above at 3.1.
+This could also include narrowing the current proposed shortlist by removing projects, expanding it to include additional projects or combining projects as has been done already. - 3.3 It is important to note that if the Leader of the Council chooses to do this, that any recommendation should be made with consideration of the available funds and the profiling of that funding that as set out at 2.4.
 DLUHC are very clear in their prospectus that funding has to be spent as profiled so we are not able to spend our allocation for future years early.
 Any spend beyond the in-year allocation would constitute growth to the Council's budget for that year.
-Any underspend would need to be returned to DLUHC. - 3.4 PAC could choose to recommend a new project or ask for an additional project to be explored.
-Should the PAC consider this option then the timeline as set out at 2.14, should be considered as well as the requirement to engage key stakeholders. - 3.5 Reject Entirely, if the Committee recommends that the Council should not create a Local Investment Plan the Council would risk losing the allocation set out in the UKSPF.
+Any underspend would need to be returned to DLUHC. - 3.4 The Leader of the Council could choose to a new project or ask for an additional project to be explored.
+Should the Leader of the Council consider this option then the timeline as set out at 2.14 should be considered as well as the requirement to engage key stakeholders. - 3.5 Reject Entirely, if the Leader of the Council decides that the Council should not create a Local Investment Plan the Council would risk losing the allocation set out in the UKSPF.
 If a completely new plan was proposed this would require significant work in a very short space of time, with the final deadline for submission set as 1 August 2022.